 “Stephen Dixon, a prolific novelist and short-story writer whose humorous, freewheeling fiction traced the shocks and jolts of romance, aging and everyday life, in an experimental but plain-spoken style that brought readers deep inside the minds of his characters, died Nov.
 6 at a hospice center in Towson, Md.”The Washington Post obituary noted.
-“He was 83.”
+Dixon was 83.

-What the Post doesn’t know is Steve’s generous spirit.
+What the Post did not share was Steve’s generous spirit.
 He was a longtime fiction professor at the Johns University’s prestigious Writing Seminars when I arrived as a graduate student.
 I had just left The Miami Herald to go to grad school, so didn’t think he would notice me nor my nonfiction work.
-But he connected, telling stories about his days as a reporter for radio — the Soviet Premier Nikita Khrushchev attack-interview conveyed well by the Baltimore Sun’s tribute.
+But he connected, telling stories about his days as a reporter for radio — his Soviet Premier Nikita Khrushchev attack-interview conveyed well by the Baltimore Sun’s tribute.
 Steve made me feel welcome as a writer, and wrote a personal recommendation when I pursued a higher degree.
-Yet his warmth went beyond literary venues.
+And his warmth went beyond literary venues.
 He lived nearby, and later came to a party at our home.
 He talked to my Greek-American mother about life, not lit, and she found him a fascinating gentleman.
-He was ever curious and thoughtful.
+He was ever curious, kind, and thoughtful.

 At one department event, Steve asked me what I was working on.
 I told him I had an idea for a journal that would feature ‘mostly true poetry and prose.’
-Debates were raging about nonfiction being too fictional, and fiction being too real, so I wanted to cut through the distracting chatter and define the work for what it actually was.
-I usually have lots of ideas bouncing around, so this might have ended up one I just talked about at parties.
+Debates were raging about nonfiction being too fictional, and fiction being too real, so I wanted to cut through some of the distracting chatter and define the work for what it actually was.
+To grant permission to write a mostly true story.
+I usually have lots of ideas bouncing around, so this might have ended up as one I just talked about at parties.

 Then, about a week later, an 8-by-11 envelope arrived in the mail.
 A few stamps at freewheeling crooked angles were stuck to the corner.
 Steve had pulled out pages from his stack of writing, stuffed them in the envelope and sent my way as a submission to my nonexistent journal.